SuperOfficeDocs/superoffice-docs/docs/en/marketing/mailing/learn/create/index.md

 ## Select mailing type

 The first thing you must do, is to select what type of mailing you want to send.
+When you choose your mailing type, SuperOffice CRM will safeguard that you don’t send your mailing to the people who didn’t subscribe to the mailing you are about to send.

 > [!NOTE]
 > If you initiated the mailing as a mail merge from SuperOffice CRM, you have already chosen the mailing type.
 You are automatically directed to the **Setup** step.